 Article 7.6.30.

-Gas infused high expansion foam
+Nitrogen gas infused high expansion foam

-A way to introduce a high gas concentration or to create a situation with very low O2 in containers or in buildings that are difficult to fill with gas is by using a high expansion foam filled with the gas.
-The most suitable gas is Nitrogen.
-The principle of the method is that animals are exposed to an environment of > 99% of N2 (or other gas) and die due to anoxia.
-The high gas concentration is achieved due to the foam being produced using a gas from a pure source instead of with air.
+A way to create a very low O2 environment in containers or in buildings that are difficult to fill with gas is by using a high expansion foam filled with nitrogen gas.
+The principle of the method is that animals are exposed to an environment of > 98% of N2 (or other gas) and die due to anoxia.
+The low oxygen concentration is achieved due to the foam being produced using a gas from a pure source instead of with air.
+It is essential that the foam have a sufficiently high expansion rate (at least 300:1) and a sufficiently large bubble size (typically 10-15mm) to ensure it functions as a carrier of nitrogen gas and does not negatively impact animal welfare by entering or occluding the airway.

 Animals may be kept in their housing, in a confined area or in a special chamber or box.
 The building, confined area or box is then filled with gas-filled foam until the box is completely filled or the animals are well covered.
 As the bubbles burst the animals will breathe in an atmosphere containing only the gas released from the foam with less than 1% O2.
 This very low O2 concentration will induce a rapid loss of consciousness and death.